dharmab/skyeye/docs/PLAYER.md

 ### MERGED

-If a fixed-wing threat closes within 3 nautical miles of a friendly aircraft, the controller will transmit a MERGED call.
+If any fixed-wing threats close within 3 nautical miles of a friendly aircraft, the controller will transmit a MERGED call.
 MERGED calls only apply to fixed-wing threats.
 You won't receive a MERGED call about a helicopter threat.

 Your own aircraft must be on the SRS frequency, and using the same name in DCS and in SRS, to receive MERGED calls.